Wade008/T1A2-B-Workbook/README.md

 *Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database.*

 PostgreSQL is an open source, object-relational database system the utilises the Structured Query Language (SQL)(Postgresql.org, 2022).
-PostreSQL works well for many programming languages including Pythin, .Net, C, C++, Java Node.js(JavaScript) and PHP to name a few (ScaleGrid, 2021).
+PostreSQL works well for many programming languages including Python, .Net, C, C++, Java Node.js (JavaScript) and PHP to name a few (ScaleGrid, 2021).
 Like all technologies, there are pros and cons associated with using PostgreSQL.

 ### Pros of PostgreSQL